shanegibney/RubyonRailsCourseNotes/README.md

 The controller file testProject/app/controllers/posts_controller.rb has all the basic CRUD functionality.

-The migrate file has also been crated testProject/app/controllers/20200611192445_create_posts.rb We will alter this file slightly to set a default value of true on the 'active' attribute.
+The migrate file has also been created testProject/app/controllers/20200611192445_create_posts.rb We will alter this file slightly to set a default value of true on the 'active' attribute.

 ```
 class CreatePosts < ActiveRecord::Migration[6.0]